tud-sumo/docs/docs/8_events.md

 Incidents on the network can be dynamically simulated using the `Simulation.cause_incident()` function.
 This creates an event that starts in the next simulation step, where a set of vehicles stop in the road for a set duration.
 After the incident, these vehicles are removed.
 Dynamically causing incidents may be useful when training or evaluating incident-responsive traffic management systems.

-The only required parameter is `duration`, denoting the duration of the incident in steps.
+The only required parameter is `duration`, denoting the duration of the incident in seconds.
 Otherwise, the vehicles chosen can be either specified by the user or completely random.
 Below is an example of an incident lasting 100s that involves two specific vehicles, '_car_1_', '_lorry_1_'.
 By default, the edges that the vehicles are on have their speed limits reduced to 15kmph (or 10mph) to simulate vehicles driving cautiously around the incident.
 This can be disabled by setting `edge_speed` to `None`.

 ```python
 my_sim.cause_incident(duration=100, vehicle_ids=["car_1", "lorry_1"])